StrawberryBe/analytics.de-DE/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 Releasedatum: **21.
 April 2016**

 * The [!DNL AppMeasurement] [!DNL Activity Map] module has been integrated in the [!DNL AppMeasurement] standard module, so that you only have to reference one [!DNL .js] file.
-Additionally, [!DNL Activity Map] tracking is activated by default.
+Außerdem wird [!DNL Activity Map] die Verfolgung standardmäßig aktiviert.
 (AN-112689)

 * Fixed a truncation issue occurring with the order of query-string variables in [!DNL AppMeasurement], so that *`pageURLRest`* is last.
 (AN-114647)